PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

         -   the Data Subjects are properly and timely informed about our obligations, scope, and conditions of personal data processing.

-Important: Where Playform has the law requirements of another country to process personal data, the Privacy Manager must propose using another legal ground for the processing under Data Protection Laws, such as legitimate interests or consent.
+Important: Where PlayForm has the law requirements of another country to process personal data, the Privacy Manager must propose using another legal ground for the processing under Data Protection Laws, such as legitimate interests or consent.